yuisofull/simple-golang-web-with-Postgresql-/README.md

 ### Updating a User

 1. Access the application in your web browser (`http://localhost:9000`).
-2. Click on the "Update User" link in the navigation bar.
+2. Click on the "Update User".
 3. Enter the User ID of the user you want to update.
 4. Modify the user details in the form.
 5. Click the "Submit" button to update the user's information.